Women We Admire: Linda Arye of Quilts for Kids

-What started off as one woman’s efforts to keep some fabric samples out of the landfill has turned into an international success story.
-With local chapters in nearly every state, Canada, and the Bahamas, Quilts for Kids touches the lives of tens of thousands of children every year and their website is full of stories, pictures, and videos that attest to that fact.
+What started off as one woman’s efforts to keep some samples out of the landfill has turned into an international success story.
+With local chapters in nearly every state, Quilts for Kids touches the lives of tens of thousands of children every year.
+Their website is full of stories, pictures, and videos that attest to their great success.

 When asked about her favorite part of running Quilts for Kids, Linda had this to say:

 “I used to love delivering the quilts to the hospitals and watching the kids pick out their favorite.
 I would sit with their parents and hear all their stories.
-Unfortunately, we’re no longer able to do that….but every now and then we receive letters or emails from someone who received a quilt from us.
+Unfortunately, we’re no longer able to do that…but every now and then we receive letters or emails from someone who received a quilt from us.
 Once, we even had a young girl return to us 20 years after being gifted a quilt to show us that she still had it!
-She told me she still sleeps with it and that’s it’s still a comfort to her today.
-Stories like hers are precisely why we ask for lots of quilting in our quilts.
+She told me that she sleeps with it still and that it continues to be a comfort to her today.
 I find each story incredibly touching.”

-Quilts for Kids is a nonprofit organization dedicated to transforming fabrics into patchwork quilts to comfort children facing serious illness, trauma, abuse, and natural disasters.
+Quilts for Kids is a nonprofit organization that transforms fabrics into patchwork quilts to comfort children facing serious illness, trauma and abuse.
 Click here to get an inside look at how the quilts are made and distributed.
 And don’t forget to visit their headquarters at 494 Lincoln Highway, Fairless Hills to shop for fabric at great discounted prices.
 Hours are Monday through Friday from 10 a.m. to 3 p.m., 215-295-5484.